-Supported by our good friends at Google, Digi House aims to build the digital skills and confidence of 20 000 people living in public and social housing.
+Supported by our good friends at Google, Digi House aimed to build the digital skills and confidence of 20 000 people living in public and social housing.

 Four million Australians are not online and are missing out on the opportunities that the internet provides.
-Many of this group live in social housing, including people from single-parent or low-income households, non-English speakers, over 65s and people who are Indigenous or have disabilities.
+Many of this group live in social housing, including people from single-parent or low-income households, non-English speakers, over 65s and people who are Indigenous or are living with disabilities.

 There is a strong link between having access to the internet and better social and health outcomes for communities.

 As many government services like Medicare and Centrelink move online, having access and the skills to use the internet will be crucial for people in social housing.

 We have worked closely with community and government organisations to increase the digital skills of residents.

 Research indicates that the best way to increase digital literacy is to build people’s general confidence through fun activities and to imbed digital elements into existing popular programs.